sarfraznawaz2005/Phexecute/README.md

 ## Using Composer Packages inside Phexecute ##

 Any packages that you install via composer are automatically available inside Phexecute.
-For example, `dump` function comes from `symfony/var-dumper` package specified in composer.json file and we can use it diretly inside Phexecute like `dump($var)`.
+For example, `dump` function comes from `symfony/var-dumper` package specified in composer.json file and we can use it directly inside Phexecute like `dump($var)`.
 So any packages specified in composer.json file are available for you to use them directly inside Phexecute code editor.

 ## Adding Custom Packages ##